Alerts in SAP HANA Database and Data Lake

 -

-The test alert will resolve itself after 5 minutes or can be removed (indicated by the parameter value of 0) from the Alerts tile by executing the following statement.
+The test alert will resolve itself after 5 minutes or be resolved (indicated by the parameter value of 0) by executing the following statement.

 Alerts can also be accessed via a REST API as shown at Accessing SAP HANA Cloud Alerts and Metrics using a REST API.